cosmicsid004/ConnectUP/README.md

 # Getting Started
 Prerequisites:
-  -Java 8 or higher installed
+  -Java 8 or higher installed <br>
-  -Basic knowledge of command-line operations
+  -Basic knowledge of command-line operations <br>
   -A terminal that supports Java execution

+# Running the chat room
+  -Clone the repo <br>
+  -Start server on one terminal <br>
+  -Start client on a new terminal <br>
+You can open open multiple terminal to add multiple clients <br>

+Enjoy chatting!
+If you have any questions or need help, feel free to reach out via GitHub issues.